StarRocks/starrocks/docs/administration/Query_planning.md

 ### View join execution method

-Use the `EXPLAIN` command to view the actual join execution method**.** If the returned result shows that the join execution method matches the join hint, it means that the join hint is effective.
+Use the `EXPLAIN` command to view the actual join execution method.
+If the returned result shows that the join execution method matches the join hint, it means that the join hint is effective.

 ~~~SQL
 EXPLAIN select k1 from t1 join [COLOCATE] t2 on t1.k1 = t2.k2 group by t2.k2;